supabase/auth/CONTRIBUTING.md

 ### Writing tests for the new oAuth provider implemented

-Since implementing an additional oauth provider consists of making api calls to an external api, we set up a mock server to attempt to mock the responses expected from the oauth provider.
+Since implementing an additional OAuth provider consists of making api calls to an external api, we set up a mock server to attempt to mock the responses expected from the OAuth provider.

 ## License